191st Street station: Opening and early years

-Mid-20th century
+Mid- and late 20th century

 The city government took over the IRT's operations on June 12, 1940.
 Platforms at IRT Broadway–Seventh Avenue Line stations between 103rd Street and 238th Street, including those at 191st Street, were lengthened to 514 ft between 1946 and 1948, allowing full ten-car express trains to stop at these stations.
 Unlike the other stations being extended on the line, the 191st Street station could already accommodate ten-car trains, but because the platforms were 480 feet long, not all doors of the first and last cars could open at the station.
 On April 6, 1948, the platform extension project at 191st Street was completed.
 Simultaneously, the IRT routes were given numbered designations with the introduction of "R-type" rolling stock, which contained rollsigns with numbered designations for each service.
 The route to 242nd Street became known as the 1.
 In 1959, all 1 trains became local.